elizabeth-poggie/elizabeth-poggie/_content/notes/01-rubric.md

 - Does not accept feedback from their peers or the prof.
 - Actively promotes a negative outlook for the class or alienates individuals without offering constructive solutions.
-- Avoids taking responsibility for errors or setbacks, deflecting blame onto others or external factors.
+- Avoids taking responsibility for actions, errors, or setbacks, deflecting blame onto others or external factors.